Make for the mountains: where to stay & ski in petite Andorra

-The best known of Andorra's resorts, Soldeu* takes up most of Grandvalira's 210km of pistes, one of the largest ski domains in Europe.
+The best-known of Andorra's resorts, Soldeu* takes up most of Grandvalira's 210km of pistes, making it one of Europe's biggest ski domains.

 Although the name Soldeu translates as "sun god" in Catalan, the resort's sunny slopes still manage to have an excellent snow record.
 Many of its slopes are above the treeline, where you can take in sweeping views of the surrounding mountains.

-Once experts have tried all the black runs, you can explore the vast off-piste terrain above Riba Escorxada, even heliskiing.
+Once experts have tried all the black runs, explore the vast off-piste terrain above Riba Escorxada, there's even heliskiing.